Unavailability Handling¶

 - Service unavailable errors

-When DynamoDB is unavailable, reject all rate-limited requests:
+When DynamoDB is unavailable, reject all rate-limited requests by raising RateLimiterUnavailable.

 )